CodeYourFuture/Module-JS3/dog-photo-gallery/pseudocode.md

 // console.error('Failed to fetch dog image:', data.message);: If the API response has a status other than 'success', this line logs an error message to the console, indicating that the dog image could not be fetched.
 // console.error('Error fetching dog image:', error);: This line logs an error message to the console if any error occurs during the API call or parsing of the response.
 // const fetchButton = document.getElementById('fetchButton');: This retrieves the fetch button element from the DOM using its id attribute.
-// fetchButton.addEventListener('click', fetchRandomDogImage);: This adds an event listener to the fetch button.
-When the button is clicked, it triggers the fetchRandomDogImage function, which fetches a random dog image and displays it in the gallery.
+// fetchButton.addEventListener('click', () => { ... });: This adds an event listener to the fetchButton element.
+It listens for the 'click' event, which occurs when the button is clicked by the user.
+The second argument is an anonymous arrow function that acts as the event handler for the click event.